 In the learning of it we may realise that we weren’t quite ready, or that the person involved was not really the right one after all.

 However it presents, we have learned something, which may result in building a greater sense of who we are alongside building self-awareness.

 That is an unexpected outcome from a disappointing experience.
-Let’s honour ourselves for at least trying, lets recognise the warrior in us who was prepared to step into the ring and take on the challenge.
+Let’s honour ourselves for at least trying.

-Step into acceptance by knowing it wasn’t right for us at this time
+Stepping into acceptance by knowing it wasn’t right for you at that time

-Learn from this by looking at other options, which may be more beneficial to us
+Learning from this by looking at other options, which may be more beneficial to you

 Knowing the Universe/Angels/God, or whoever has your back

 Have a lovely week and Much courage to you